KMXR

-KMXR (93.9 FM, "Big 93.9") is a radio station licensed to Corpus Christi, Texas.
-It broadcasts a classic hits format, switching to Christmas music for much of November and December, and is owned by iHeartMedia, Inc. The studios and offices are on Old Brownsville Road near the Corpus Christi International Airport.
+KMXR (93.9 FM, "Big 93.9") is a commercial radio station licensed to Corpus Christi, Texas.
+It broadcasts a classic hits format and is owned by iHeartMedia, Inc. The studios and offices are on Old Brownsville Road near the Corpus Christi International Airport.

-KMXR is a Class C1 station with an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations.
-The transmitter tower is on County Road 37 at County Road 64 in Robstown, Texas.
+KMXR's transmitter is sited on County Road 37 at County Road 64 in Robstown, Texas.

 History

 In the late 1960s, the station got its construction permit and was built by Col. Vann M. Kennedy, a pioneer Texas broadcaster.
 Kennedy was perhaps best known for giving Walter Cronkite his first job in news while Cronkite attended the University of Texas in Austin.
 As Cronkite later described it, he thanked Kennedy for "teaching me to write."
 Kennedy also built KZTV Channel 10 in Corpus Christi, and KVTV Channel 13 in Laredo.